CMUSchoolOfArt/60-120/2026/assignments/unit_2/readme.md

 Create a full-screen p5.js sketch that:

 * Defines one or more small visual motifs
-* Repeats them using nested iteration (using a grid structure or other rhythmic pattern)
+* Repeats them using nested iteration (using a 2D grid structure or other rhythmic pattern)
 * Creates variation across the pattern using controlled randomness
 * Could plausibly be tiled or extended forever without a visible “edge”

-Design something you could imagine living with: on a wall, a floor, or a garment.
+Design something you could imagine living with: on a wall (like wallpaper), a floor (like tiles), or a garment (like a textile pattern).

 ### Required steps